msheets25/short-lnk-meteor-course/readme.md

-Short Lnk
+# Short Lnk

-This is an app developed with meteor/React that creates short URL links.
+This is aa link shortener built on Meteor React.

+## Author

+Mike Sheets